rhymeswithvocal/digital-garden/_notes/tarot-or-baking/biscuits.md

 4. Add .66 cup milk and 1 tbsp honey - mix until dough comes together
 5. Knead dough several times
 6. Flatten or roll dough to .5-.75 inches high
-7. Cut dough
+7. Cut dough to 2-inch squares
-8. Bake about 10-12 minutes
+8. Bake around  minutes

 ## Attempt Log

+### Batch 6 - 2.8.21
+- Good rise!
+- Upped heat from 400 to 425, much better color on top and crust on bottom
+- Used chilled rolling pin rather than hands to flatten dough
+- Tried connecting some biscuits, did slightly increase rise but also led to underbaked insides

 ### Batch 5 - 1.30.21
 - cut biscuits in 2.75in squares, consistent shape was nice